mjl-/mox/README.md

 ## Roadmap

-- Rate limiting and spam detection for submitted/outgoing messages, to reduce impact when an account gets compromised.
 - Privilege separation, isolating parts of the application to more restricted sandbox (e.g. new unauthenticated connections).
 - DANE and DNSSEC.